example42/example42.github.io/_drafts/2018-01-15-first_run_mode_with_psick.md

 Example42's [psick module](https://github.com/example42/puppet-psick) has several features which allows user to manage most of the typical infrastructure tasks with a single module.

-One of them is classification: we can use it to define, via Hiera data, which classes we want on each node.
+One of them is classification: we can use it to define which classes we want on each node via Hiera data.

 The module provides different parameters to manage in which phase of a Puppet run we want to include classes for different major families of operating systems (Linux, Windows, Solaris, Darwin...).